garylirocks/quickrefs/azure-sql.markdown

 - Table partitioning (see below)
 - Data compression
-  - Page compression, more rows could be saved on each page (8 KB)
   - Small CPU overhead, outweighed by IO benefits
   - Implemented at object level, each index or table can be compressed individually
     - Can compress partitions in a partitioned table or index
   - Use `sp_estimate_data_compression_savings` for estimation
-  - Row compression: uses variable-length storage format, stores each value in a row in the minimum space
+  - **Row compression**: uses variable-length storage format, stores each value in a row in the minimum space
+  - **Page compression**:
-  - Page compression: on top of row compression, use prefix and dictionary compression
+    - On top of row compression, use prefix and dictionary compression
+    - To save more rows could be saved on each page (8 KB)
+  - **Columnstore archival compression**
+    - Highest compression
-  - Columnstore archival compression
+    - Columnstore only
+    - For data that is not accessed frequently

 Other considerations:
 - Enable backup comrepssion
-- Enable instant file initialization to reduce impace of file-growth activities
+- Enable *instant file initialization* to reduce impact of file-growth activities
 - Limit autogrowth of the DB
 - Move all DBs to data disks, including system DBs
 - Move error log and trace file directories to data disks